M7edshin/udacity-android-popular-movies-app/README.md

 # Note
-In order to test the code, please add your personal "The Movie Database API 'https://www.themoviedb.org' " into the "gradle.properties" in project files > Add line > API_KEY="Your API Digits"
+In order to test the code, please add your personal API KEY "The Movie Database API 'https://www.themoviedb.org' " into the "gradle.properties" in project files > Add line > API_KEY="Your API Digits"
 ________________________________________________________________________________________________________________________________

 ### This project is implemented on two stages please read throught to understand what was involved in Stage 1 and Stage 2.
 Additionally, I have added more features than required